StSchnell/Data-Center-Automation/README.md

 ### Command Class

 VMware Aria Automation offers a command class, to execute commands of the host operating system, in the context of the JavaScript runtime environment.
-To use the methods of the command class outside of Aria Automation, a [library is available here to emulate the command class](https://github.com/StSchnell/Data-Center-Automation/blob/main/command.class.js).
+To use these methods outside of Aria Automation, a [library is available here to emulate the command class](https://github.com/StSchnell/Data-Center-Automation/blob/main/command.class.js).

 To use this library in your code it is necessary to add `load("command.class.js");` at the beginning of the program.
+After that, all functions can be used seamlessly.

+### File Classes

+VMware Aria Automation offers a file, file reader and file writer class, to operate with and handle the access to text files, in the context of the JavaScript runtime environment.
+To use these methods outside of Aria Automation, a [library is available here to emulate the file classes](https://github.com/StSchnell/Data-Center-Automation/blob/main/file.class.js).

+To use this library in your code it is necessary to add `load("file.class.js");` at the beginning of the program.
+After that, all functions can be used seamlessly.

+### ByteBuffer Class

+VMware Aria Automation offers a byte buffer class, this is a wrapper around a byte array and used for passing references to binary content.
+To use these methods outside of Aria Automation, a [library is available here to emulate the byte buffer class](https://github.com/StSchnell/Data-Center-Automation/blob/main/bytebuffer.class.js).

+To use this library in your code it is necessary to add `load("bytebuffer.class.js");` at the beginning of the program.
+After that, all functions can be used seamlessly.

+### MimeAttachment Class

+VMware Aria Automation offers a mime attachment class, to describe mime attachments in the context of the JavaScript runtime environment.
+The Multipurpose Internet Mail Extensions (MIME) is a standard that extends the format of messages to support text in character sets other than ASCII.
+To use these methods outside of Aria Automation, a [library is available here to emulate the mime attachment class](https://github.com/StSchnell/Data-Center-Automation/blob/main/bytebuffer.class.js).

+To use this library in your code it is necessary to add `load("mimeattachment.class.js");` at the beginning of the program.
 After that, all functions can be used seamlessly.

 ## Libraries